Individual - Other taxesLast reviewed - 29 December 2022

 Salaries of foreign staff are normally subject to all contributions, except those for the end-of-service indemnity fund.
 However, foreign employees do not receive the family allowance benefits nor do they benefit from the medical reimbursements.

-The Ministry of Labour legislated a Decision no. 224, dated 12 July 2017, giving the right for the insured whose mandatory membership in the National Social Security Fund is terminated due to retirement (age 60 to 64) or due to permanent disability to benefit from the sickness and maternity scheme in accordance with the terms and conditions of the insured workers.
+The MoL legislated a Decision no. 224, dated 12 July 2017, giving the right for the insured whose mandatory membership in the National Social Security Fund is terminated due to retirement (age 60 to 64) or due to permanent disability to benefit from the sickness and maternity scheme in accordance with the terms and conditions of the insured workers.

 Value-added tax (VAT)

 The standard VAT rate in Lebanon is 11%.
 Unless specifically exempt, VAT is levied on all commercial transactions undertaken by business entities.
 Export of goods and services and export-related services, international transport, and some of the intermediate operations are zero-rated.
 Banking, financial services, and insurance operations are exempt from VAT.